battre/autocomplete-attribute-explainer/README.md

   * ~12% had address lines 1/2
   * ⚠ ~85% had street (*Endereço*) / building (*Número*) / overflow
     (*Complemento*) fields
-  * The overflow fields were broken down (as % of all forms)
+    * The overflow fields were broken down (as % of all forms):
     * ~31% asked for overflow + landmark in one field
     * ~15% asked for overflow / landmark (*Referência*) in two fields
     * ~39% only asked for overflow